TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 1/Luke 1.18.md

 ---

-And Zacharias said unto the angel, Whereby shall I know this? for I am an old man, and my wife well stricken in years.
+Zacharias said to the angel, "How can I be sure of this?
+For I am an old man, and my wife is well advanced in years."